-As a global professional services business we are concerned about the impact of climate change both on a local and global scale.
-We are conscious of our environmental impacts and strive to address them by developing sustainable business practices, based on a specific action plan, while continuing to grow in a complex environment.
+As an international professional services business we are concerned about the impact of climate change both on a local and global scale.
+We work to reduce our environmental impacts by adopting sustainable business and we are committed to deliver challenging carbon reduction targets.
+And importantly we support our clients making the transition to a low carbon future.

 Supporting our Environment Policy is a Global Sustainability strategy, which comprises four focus areas.

 We measure, manage and report our most significant environmental impacts to internal and external audiences.
 Our commitment to responsible business practices recognises that sustainability is an ongoing work in progress.
 It is work that we undertake with pride, care and diligence, and in a spirit of collaborative learning with our suppliers, our partners and employees, and across the legal sector.

 We are committing to reducing our overall greenhouse gas (GHG) emissions and then balancing that lower figure with emissions removed from the earth’s atmosphere to reach a net sum of zero.
 We are planning to do so in a number of ways, including: using clean energy; working with those suppliers who are also committed to reducing emissions; and supporting initiatives that remove any carbon dioxide that the firm produces from the atmosphere.

 Our near-term emission reduction target is backed by science-based targets aligned with the requirements of the Paris Agreement, which seeks to limit global warming to 2° Celsius above pre-industrial levels, but the firm will pursue changes to limit warming to 1.5°, and will be verified by the Science Based Targets Initiative (SBTi), an organisation formed by the United Nations, World Wide Fund for Nature, CDP and others to encourage and measure corporate climate action.